lsulibraries/drupal_book_access/README.txt

 This module allows access control for Drupal books on a per-book basis.

-You may configure role-based view, edit, create and delete permissions for each individual book.
+You may configure role-based view, edit and delete permissions for each individual book.
 Generally, book node with no parent is referred to as a "book", while a book node that is positioned beneath another book node is considered a "book page".